The

 54. The windows are overgrown with creeping plants in the

-rains, and the house tops are decarated[**decorated] with the flowers of
+rains, and the house tops are decarated[**decorated] with

 the

 climbing creepers upon them.
-The ground is strewn over with
+The ground is strewn over

-the dropping flowers up to the heels, and the breezes are blowing
+the dropping flowers up to the heels, and the breezes are

 the dust of the flowers all about.
 All these have made